 Though these vectors are usually standard infections which can’t cause physical disruptions, they may serve as reconnaissance methods for more nefarious projects by criminal organizations.

 Defending sensitive information, assets, and processes is crucial to maintaining the American infrastructure framework when debilitating events do happen.
-Een dam site compromised by a malware breach could flood large swaths of river valleys where thousands of Americans reside.
+A dam site compromised by a malware breach could flood large swaths of river valleys where thousands of Americans reside.
 Disruption of a sewage plant would present a health risk to entire regions of the United States, and take monumental funding to manage cleanup.
-Thier is potential for grievous consequences when electricity grids experience severe cyberattacks, which have been shown to disable industrial safety systems of oil, gas, and nuclear facilities.
-The stakes will continue to grow higher in the coming years as hackers mimic potentially fatal programs like Triton en apply them to new objectives.
+There is potential for grievous consequences when electricity grids experience severe cyberattacks, which have been shown to disable industrial safety systems of oil, gas, and nuclear facilities.
+The stakes will continue to grow higher in the coming years as hackers mimic potentially fatal programs like Triton and apply them to new objectives.

 “There is a high probability that risks to American infrastructure and sectors will expand in speed and intensity as the aggression of criminal groups and state-sponsored actors expands,” states Carl Wearn, head of E-Crime at Mimecast.
 “By deploying cheap, bulk attacks like phishing emails containing malware-infested files, they have the advantage – the cost to profit ratio is firmly in their corner.”

 U.S organizations and companies can take preventative measures, such as secure email and awareness trainings for employees, but organizations must uphold them consistently to defend against the barrage of threat vectors prowling the cyber landscape.

 Want more great articles like this?Subscribe to our blog.